 14. Engine mounts appeared original and deformed, hardened and cracked.
 Both were replaced with new ones.
 The old ones were intact but compressed and hard as rock.
 The transmission mounts look to have been recently replaced so were left alone.

 17. Intake gaskets leaking.
 This is a very common problem with this car.
 Most people seal them with gasket goop.
-I installed silicon gaskets from max Lumens (a neat idea).
+I installed silicon gaskets from max Lumens (a great idea).

 Pictures below were captured as the work progressed.
-2 years later it is running again but not finished.
-Restoring it has become my hobby!
+2 years later it was running again but not finished.
+Restoring this car has become my hobby!

 Dec 16, 2013